sg1965/BSCP/README.md

 ### Java
+If you have Java Deserialization Scanner burp extension you can do an active scan(pro version only) and maybe you will find something ;) at least exploit it manually with the below tool.
 #### ysoseriar.jar
 payloads about `ysoseriar` <br>
 <b>Dont forget</b> the below payloads requires url encoding after payload are generated